rainforestnet/CrystalReportsNinja/README.md

 ## Installation
 * Copy all the files from either the 64-bit or 32-bit Deployment directories to a new local directory.
+* The Only Files required to actually run the CrystalReportsNinja.exe and CrystalReportsNinja.exe.config.

+## CONFIG File - Default Settings for CrystalReportsNinja
+* CrystalReportsNinja has been updated to now utilise an external CONFIG file for default parameters rather then them being hardcoded
+* Modify the CrystalReportsNinja.exe.config with the required defaults.
+* You can now generate reports with minimal command line arguments, if arguments are supplied it will overide the CONFIG file settings.
+	- eg: CrystalReportsNinja.exe -M -MT test@test.com -E pdf -F test.rpt \" -a Entity:01 -a Year:2021 -a Month:01 \"
+	- This will run a report against the Config file DB, SMTP etc and send a PDF to requested email address.

 ## How to use with Windows PowerShell (NEW FEATURE IN 1.4.0.0)